Showing 274 courses

 In each term, specific PE courses are offered to provide a variety of wellness, dance and healthy alternatives to traditional PE sport-based classes .
 The specific courses are subject to change on a yearly basis in order to provide flexibility in the PE offerings based upon the latest trends in wellness and dance .
 The focus of these classes is more on individual fitness, wellness and education, with instruction provided to all students in the classes.

-Instructor: Alireza Ebadi
+Instructor: Reza Ebadi

 Format: Lecture